 - Missing indexes (

 See, for example: http://www.sqlskills.com/blogs/kimberly/the-accidental-dba-day-20-of-30-are-your-indexing-strategies-working-aka-indexing-dmvs/.

-The SQL Monitor tool, under the covers, captures most of the Perfmon counters discussed previously, and mines various DMVs and exposes them through the relevant metric.
-For what's missing, we can define our own custom metrics (see later).
+The SQL Monitor tool, under the covers, captures most of the Perfmon counters discussed previously, and mines various DMVs and exposes them through a relevant metric.
+For what’s missing, we can define our own custom metrics (see later).